 Late Charge by Fayetteville Drops FredNats

-FAYETTEVILLE, NC - Fredericksburg and Fayetteville battled back and forth, but ultimately the Woodpeckers nabbed a 14-7 win.
+FAYETTEVILLE, NC - Jonathan Thomas provided the necessary late game heroics to power Fredericksburg to a 6-4 win in the series finale.

-Fayetteville took the early lead in the Saturday evening matchup, in the bottom of the first inning.
-After a single and a walk to open the inning, Sandro Gaston singled into right field to plate Ryan Clifford with the first run of the game.
+Fayetteville took the early lead against Pablo Aldonis in his 2023 debut.
+Sandro Gaston opened the bottom of the second with a double, before moving to third on a wild pitch.
+Then, a balk by Aldonis allowed Gaston to cross the plate with the first run of the game.

-In the top of the third, Jonathan Thomas drew a two-out walk to ignite a FredNats rally.
-Robert Hassell followed him by reaching on an E6, before Armando Cruz singled back up the middle to plate Thomas and tie the game at 1-1.
-Brady House then kept the line moving with a two-run triple to drive in Hassell and Cruz, giving Fredericksburg a 3-1 edge.
+The FredNats responded in the top of the fourth, beginning with a one-out double by Murphy Stehly.
+He then alertly tagged up on a pop foul to the first base side, before scoring on a single by Brenner Cox which tied the game at 1-1.

-Nats starter Brad Lord held Fayetteville off the board in the bottom of the third, but allowed a run in both the fourth and fifth to let the Woodpeckers tie the game at 3-3.
-All told, in his first career start, Lord turned in five strong innings with just three runs allowed.
+In the top of the sixth now, Cox drew a walk with two men gone before stealing second base, then Armando Cruz attacked the first pitch to plate Cox and push the Nationals ahead 2-1.
+Fredericksburg kept the pressure up in the seventh inning.
+Roismar Quintana singled into right field with one out, then advanced to second on a wild pitch.
+Sammy Infante then laced a single to center to drive in Quintana, but Infante was cut down trying to stretch his base hit into a double.

 • Discuss this story on the Carolina League message board...

-- Pitching Struggles, Pelicans Fall to Hillcats 11-3 - Myrtle Beach Pelicans
+- Pelicans Rally Back, Win 6-5 over Hillcats in Series Finale - Myrtle Beach Pelicans

 - Late Charge by Fayetteville Drops FredNats - Fredericksburg Nationals